centre-for-educational-technology/rada2/README.md

     - The redirect URL addresses are in the form `BASE-URL/auth/PROVIDER-name/callback`
   - Create reCaptcha(V2) keys and fill in the configurations in `.env` file.
 Constants to look for are `NOCAPTCHA_SECRET` and `NOCAPTCHA_SITEKEY`
   - Create and configure Google Analytics and UserReport services.
 Configuration constant names are `GOOGLE_ANALYTICS_KEY` and `USERREPORT_KEY`
-- Configure subject and title from sent email messages
- - Open the `config/mail.php` file and set the needed values within the `from` element
 - Create the database as needed (according to configuration provided)
 - For xAPI integration (step 1)
   - Make sure you have set the `QUEUE_DRIVER` in the .env file